dimforge/ncollide/README.md

 dimensions (never tried).

 The official user guide is available [here](http://ncollide.org).
-The rustdoc documentation is available [here](http://ncollide.org/rustdoc/ncollide).
+The rustdoc documentation is available [for 3D](http://ncollide.org/rustdoc/ncollide3d) and [for 2D](http://ncollide.org/rustdoc/ncollide3d).

 ## Compilation
 You will need the last stable build of the [rust compiler](http://www.rust-lang.org)